ShashankRaoCoding/Chirp/README.md

 * 🖥️ **Platform Limitations**: Chirp has only been tested on **Windows**.
 Behavior on other platforms is unverified and unsupported.
 * 🔧 **System Resources**: Running large language models locally can be resource-intensive.
 Monitor your system performance and usage while using this tool.

-By using Chirp, you agree that the developers and contributors are **not liable** for any damages, data loss, or issues arising from its use.
+By using Chirp, you agree that the developers and contributors are **not liable** for any damages, data loss, or issues arising from its use, including as a result of negligence.

 ---

-Would you like to automatically include this in the README I wrote earlier?